 North Shore Line Ferry Truck trailer loaded with goods from the Chicago warehouse of Sears, Roebuck & Company being backed onto flat cars at the Montrose ramp, 2 September 1927.
-Sears shipped 750,000 lbs. of merchandise by Ferry Truck from Chicago for the opening of their new store in Milwaukee in the fall of 1927.
-Brand-new South Shore Line tractor #751 had yet to be placed in service in Indiana.
+Sears shipped 750,000 lbs. of merchandise by Ferry Truck from Chicago for the opening of their new store in Milwaukee in the fall of 1927.22 Brand-new South Shore Line tractor #751 had yet to be placed in service in Indiana.

 By 1928, the North Shore Line Merchandise Despatch fleet had grown to forty-four box motors, fourteen flat cars, and sixty-four highway trailers.
 The Insull Group envisioned a similar service for the Chicago to South Bend corridor.
-The South Shore Line intended to convert three wood passenger cars of predecessor The Chicago, Lake Shore and South Bend Railway (South Shore Lines) into Merchandise Despatch cars as the Insull Group had initially done with three wood passenger cars on the North Shore Line, but only one such conversion was carried
+The South Shore Line intended to convert three wood passenger cars of predecessor South Shore Lines into Merchandise Despatch cars as the Insull Group had initially done with three wood passenger cars on the North Shore Line, but only one such

-&lt;sup>22 Large Shipment by Flatcar-Trailer Equipment Arouses Keen Interest, The Highball, Nov.
+22 Large Shipment by Flatcar-Trailer Equipment Arouses Keen Interest, The Highball, Nov.
 1927, at 7.

-&lt;sup>23 Central Elec.
+23 Central Elec.
 Railfans' Ass'n, supra note 6, at 80-2.

-&lt;sup>24 Edward M. DeRouin, North Shore Line: Interurban Freight, 14, 17 (2005).
+24 Edward M. DeRouin, North Shore Line: Interurban Freight, 14, 17 (2005).

-out.
-South Shore Line Ferry Truck service was announced in December 1927.
-A small fleet of six flat cars similar to those of the North Shore Line were delivered to the South Shore Line in 1927 along with three highway tractors and eighteen highway trailers.
+conversion was carried out.25 South Shore Line Ferry Truck service was announced in December 1927.26 A small fleet of six flat cars similar to those of the North Shore Line were delivered to the South Shore Line in 1927 along with three highway tractors and eighteen highway trailers.